 Namely

-In May 2018, the Temporary Specialized Scientific Committee (TSSC) responsible for the re-evaluation of phenoxyethanol at the European level, concluded: "The recommendation by the NASM of non-use of phenoxyethanol in cosmetic products intended for the seat must be maintained.
-It is desirable to extend it to wipes which are very usually also used to clean the seat of small children.
-In all other cosmetic products intended for children aged 3 years or less, the maximum concentration of phenoxyethanol could remain at 1%."
-The TSSC would therefore follow the NASM for wipes but not for concentration.
-In any case, legally, phenoxyethanol is still authorized in baby wipes!!!
+In its opinion of May 2018, the Temporary Scientific Special Committee (CSST) responsible for the re-evaluation of phenoxyethanol at the European level, for its part concluded: "The recommendation by the Ansm of non-use of phenoxyethanol in products It is advisable to extend it to wipes, which are very commonly used also for cleaning the seats of young children.In all other cosmetic products intended for children aged 3 and under, the maximum concentration of Phenoxyethanol could remain 1%. " The CSST would therefore follow the ANSM for wipes but not for concentration.
+In any case, by law, phenoxyethanol is still allowed in baby wipes!

 Phenoxyethanol is produced by ethoxylation (a highly polluting chemical process) by reacting phenol and ethylene oxide at high temperature and pressure.
 Note, however, that phenoxyethanol is naturally present in green tea, but it is not this version of the compound that is used in cosmetics.
-Due to its manufacturing process, Phenoxyethanol is banned in organic products.
+Due to its manufacturing process, Phenoxyethanol is banned in Bio.